 Identification and characterization of novel microproteins

-Using state-of-the-art genomics and proteomics technologies, we have recently discovered thousands of putative microproteins translated by ribosomes from presumed noncoding RNA in human tissues (van Heesch et al., Cell 2019, Mudge et al., Nature Biotechnology 2022, Sandmann et al., Mol Cell 2023).
+Using state-of-the-art genomics and proteomics technologies, we have recently discovered thousands of putative microproteins translated by ribosomes from presumed noncoding RNA in human tissues (van Heesch et al., Cell 2019, Mudge et al., Nature Biotechnology 2022, Sandmann et al., Molecular Cell 2023).
 As none of these proteins were known to exist, these findings could mean that the human proteome is much more complex than anticipated.
 They also create a wealth of potential novel protein functions to investigate.

 Key to the detection of these small proteins is the ribosome profiling (or Ribo-seq) technology, which helps us visualize the (parts of) RNA molecules used in a cancer cell for protein synthesis.
 In our lab, we apply and integrate state-of-the-art genomics, transcriptomics, translatomics and proteomics technologies, which we combine with targeted knockout and knockin (CRISPR/Cas9), subcellular localization and interactome analyses to fully understand each microprotein’s mechanism of action.

-"To fight cancer, we create personalized catalogues of all mistakes a cancer cell makes while producing protein.
-We then use these tumor-specific errors against the tumor through targeted (immune) therapies.”
+'To fight cancer, we create personalized catalogues of all mistakes a cancer cell makes while producing protein.
+We then use these tumor-specific errors against the tumor through targeted (immune) therapies.'

 Exploring the tumor-specific translatome for immunotherapy